IntroCSCI/colorvisionproject-GabrielDelich/README.md

 We prompt the user to enter in a file name which then opens up the file and outputs all the data that has 'color' within the file
 ### Arrays/Vectors

-I use vectors in my code to store all the colors that my program finds in a file.
+I use the vector called [items] in my code to store all the colors that my program finds in a file.
 This vector is also used to see how many colors are within that file

 ### Functions
 I use functions within my class to call upon code that has already been written.
 For example in my main.cpp to ask the user what type of Color Blindness they are I only use the code: